Software is expensive! (but it doesn't have to be)

-Outlook is a great email program which is provided with some versions of Microsoft Office, but most of the features that make it great are not used by private individuals, so why not use the free Live Mail (by Microsoft) or Thunderbird (by Mozilla - the creators of Firefox), in fact, why not just use webmail?
+Outlook is a great email program which is provided with some versions of Microsoft Office, but most of the features that make it great are not used by private individuals, so why not use the free Live Mail (now blocked in Win10 by Microsoft) or Thunderbird (by Mozilla - the creators of Firefox), in fact, why not just use webmail?
 If you have a smartphone there are some really good reasons to use Gmail.

 Perhaps you've been advised to purchase an internet security package, something that will scan your email and check for viruses and trojans.
 The free solution could be Avast or AVG, both also provide an extremely cost effective upgrade to greater protection if you wish.